Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: The Whitney Umbrella

 \section{The Whitney Umbrella}

-The {\em standard Whitney umbrella} is the germ at the origin of the ``surface'', in the space with coordinates $(x,y,z)$, given by the equation $x^2=zy^2$ (Fig.\,\ref{Whitney}).
+The {\em standard Whitney umbrella} is the germ at the origin of the ``surface'', in $3$-space, given by the equation $x^2=zy^2$ (Fig.\,\ref{Whitney}).
 It intersects the planes $z=\mathrm{const}>0$ in pairs of lines $x^2=ay^2$ and the planes $y=\mathrm{const}$ in parabolas $z=bx^2$.
-This ``surface'' contains the whole $z$-axis and has the form of an eccentric umbrella, whose handle is the negative $z$-axis.
+This ``surface'' contains the $z$-axis and has the form of an eccentric umbrella, whose handle is the negative $z$-axis.
 A {\em Whitney umbrella} is a germ of surface diffeomorphic to the standard Whitney umbrella.
+For example, the equation $y^2=zx^2+\a x^4$ determines the so-called \textit{elliptic} ($\a>0$) or \textit{hyperbolic} ($\a<0$) \textit{Whitney umbrella} (Fig.\,\ref{Whitney}).

-{\bf Whitney Singularity}.
+\textit{\textbf{Whitney Singularity}}.
 The {\em Whitney singularity} of a map $\R^2 \rightarrow \R^3$ is the germ at zero of the map which, in suitable coordinates, is given by the formula $(u,v)\mapsto (uv,v,u^2)$.
-The image of this map is the Whitney umbrella without its handle. {\em This singularity is stable} (see Whitney \cite{Whitney3}).
+Its image, called \textit{cross-cap}, is the standard Whitney umbrella without its handle. {\em This singularity is stable} (see Whitney \cite{Whitney3}).
+The image of the map $(u,v)\mapsto(u,uv,v^2-\a u^2)$ is an elliptic ($\a>0$) or hyperbolic ($\a<0$) cross-cap.

 \begin{remark*} A generic transverse section of the Whitney umbrella, through its pinch-point, is a curve having a semi-cubic cusp (Fig.\,\ref{umbrellasections}). \end{remark*}